LLNL/blt/docs/tutorial/importing_targets.rst

 =================

 One key goal for BLT is to simplify the use of external dependencies and libraries when building your project.
-To accomplish this, BLT provides a ``DEPENDS_ON`` option for the ``blt_add_library()`` and ``blt_add_executable()`` macros that supports both your own projects CMake targets and imported targets.
-We have logically broken this topic into two groups: :ref:`CommonHPCDependencies` and :ref:`ThirdPartyLibraries`.
+To accomplish this, BLT provides a ``DEPENDS_ON`` option for the :ref:`blt_add_library` and :ref:`blt_add_executable` macros that supports both your own projects CMake targets and imported targets.
+We have logically broken this topic into two groups:

+:ref:`CommonHPCDependencies`
-* :ref:`CommonHPCDependencies`, such as MPI, CUDA, HIP, and OpenMP, are bundled and ready to use included with BLT as regular named CMake targets.
+   Dependencies such as MPI, CUDA, HIP, and OpenMP, are bundled and ready to use included with BLT as regular named CMake targets.
 For example, just adding ``openmp`` to any ``DEPENDS_ON`` will add the necessary OpenMP compiler and link flags to any target.

+:ref:`ThirdPartyLibraries`
-* :ref:`ThirdPartyLibraries` are imported into your depending on the level of CMake support provided by that project.
-BLT provides a macro, ``blt_import_library()``, which allows you to bundle all necessary information under a single name.
+   These are external libraries that your project depend on, such as Lua.
+They are imported into your project in different ways depending on the level of CMake support provided by that project.
+BLT provides a macro, :ref:`blt_import_library`, which allows you to bundle all necessary information under a single name.
 Some projects properly export their CMake targets and only need to be imported via a call to ``include()``.

-Their following pages describe these topics in more detail.
+The following pages describe these topics in more detail.

 .. toctree::